OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 ## Exclusions

 **ASP.NET Core**
 New components introduced in the worked example provided in this document sit on new ASP.NET Core infrastructure.
-Specifics around the best abstractions for controllers, or other ASP.NET Core pipeline specific considerations, are outside of the scope of this document.
+Specifics around the best abstractions for controllers, the migration strategy from Nancy to ASP.NET Core, or other ASP.NET Core pipeline specific considerations, are outside of the scope of this document.

 **Resource Mapping**
 This document sees us move from utilising the ResourceMapper to directly facilitating Resource to Domain Model mapping, but it does not directly address moving away from the mapper, or moving away from it when mapping from Domain Model => Resource when translating back to wire format on "the way out".
 This will be the focus of [another decision record]() TBA.